AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://blisk.io/" target="_blank" >Blisk</a> A free browser for web developers, toolbox for development, debugging and testing: emulation, sync, analytics, and screenshots.

 - <a href="https://notepad-plus-plus.org/" target="_blank" >Notepad++</a> a free source code editor which supports several programming languages running under the MS Windows environment.

+- <a href="https://chrome.google.com/webstore/detail/isometric-contributions/mjoedlfflcchnleknnceiplgaeoegien" target="_blank" >Isometric Contributions</a> This extension allows you to toggle between the normal GitHub contribution chart and an isometric pixel art version.